The Guilt-Free Guide to Asking Your Partner for Help

 How to Ask for Support from Your Partner Without Feeling Guilty

 Do you avoid asking your partner for help, worrying that you’ll be seen as too needy or demanding?
-Have you ever felt guilty for needing support, even when you’re super overwhelmed?
-What if I told you that asking for help doesn’t make you weak, but actually strengthens your relationships?
+Have you ever felt guilty for needing support, even when you’re overwhelmed?
+What if I told you that asking for help doesn’t make you weak—it actually strengthens your relationships?

-Before you even ask for support, the first step is getting clarity on what you actually need.
-Take a moment to check in with yourself, asking:
+The first step in asking for support is getting clarity on what you actually need.
+Take a moment to check in with yourself:

 • What do I need help with?